evromalarkey/tuum/README.md

 # Tuum
 Estonian word for "core", it should be set of tools to build modern web apps.
+It's also an alternative build with esbuild approach for Vite.

 ## Installation
 ```shell